Jerramiah Healy: Electoral history

 The sudden death of Mayor Glenn Cunningham in May 2004 triggered a special election.
 Among the eleven candidates, Jerramiah Healy won Cunningham's unexpired term with 17,401 votes (27.8%) out of 62,641 cast.
 Other than the unusually high number of candidates, the election was notable for the rabidly negative nature of the campaign.
 The attacks included the distribution of a photo taken of Jerramiah Healy on his porch in Jersey City, passed out and naked.

 Healy stood for re-election in May 2005, facing only token opposition from Melissa Holloway, a former city councilperson, and Alfred Marc Pine, who had received less than one percent of the votes in the special election.
 Healy received 18,349 (75%) of the 24,414 votes cast.

 Healy sought re-election in 2009, running as an agent of change and promoting his record of putting extra police on the street and reducing violent crime in Jersey City.
 His critics challenged his claims during the campaign.
 Nevertheless, on May 12, 2009, Healy was re-elected with nearly 53% of the vote; former New Jersey General Assemblyman Louis Manzo was the runner-up with 26%.
 Six of Healy's nine running mates for city council won outright on election day, two faced runoffs on June 9 and one lost to incumbent Steven Fulop in Ward E.

 Healy lost his bid for another term as mayor on May 14, 2013 to Councilman Steven Fulop.
+In April 2025, Healy's daughter Catherine Healy announced that she would run for Jersey City Council in Ward D, under a slate headed by mayoral candidate Jim McGreevey, the former governor of New Jersey.
+Healey lost in a runoff election.